 Why now and not later?

 Mary Cleary is in her late 60’s and is very wealthy.
 She sold her business and was successful on the stock market too.
-She has no debts and a healthy annual income with pensions and investment returns.
+There are no debts and a healthy annual income with pensions and investment returns.
 She has 5 children who are ranging in age from 32 to 45.
 They are all at different stages.
 Two are looking to buy a house.
 Two already have homes but with large mortgages and one is tying the knot soon.
 Mary wants to give them all money for a significant house deposit or to help them clear their mortgages.
-She knows the money will be more valuable to them now than in 20 years’ time.
+Also, she knows the money will be more valuable to them now than in 20 years’ time.

 - She will have more than enough income and assets after gifting the money